Snowy Valleys Council

 The Mayor of Snowy Valleys Council is Councillor Julia Ham, who won the most recent election in 2024.

+In November 2025, the Snowy Valleys Council held a referendum to de-amalgamate into the former Tumbarumba Shire and Tumut Shire local government areas with 87.28% support and 12.72% against.

 Main towns and villages

 In addition to the towns of Adelong, Batlow, Tumbarumba and Tumut, localities in the area include Brindabella, Brungle, Cabramurra, Gilmore, Grahamstown, Greg Greg, Gocup, Jingellic, Khancoban, Killimicat, Little River, Maragle, Rosewood, Talbingo, Tooma, Wondalga and Yarrangobilly.

 Heritage listings

 The Snowy Valleys Council has a number of heritage-listed sites, including: